gre/developer-portal/_docs/coin/js-bridge.md

 layout: doc
 ---

-We call it JS Bridge because historically we used to write the support of blockchain in C++, this is referenced as libcore in the code.
-We are working to get rid of libcore and importing everything on Javascript.
-So it's a bridge in JavaScript for the currency to communicate with the Live environment
+We call it JS Bridge because historically we used to write the support of blockchain in C++.
+It’s a bridge in JavaScript for the currency to communicate with the Live environment.

 `src/families/mycoin/bridge/js.ts` is the entry point of a coin integration.
 It must export two bridges: